-Just because cats can’t sing jollies or celebrate with their owners, it doesn’t mean they should be left out of the many reasons for all year round holiday cheers.
+Just because cats can’t officially celebrate with their owners doesn’t mean they should be left out of the many reasons for year-round holiday cheer!

-The 2nd of January marks the National Pet Travel Safety Day.
-Whether you own a dog, a cat, or even both, this is an important date.
+January 2 marks National Pet Travel Safety Day.
+Whether you own a dog, a cat, or both, this is an important date.
 Traveling with your beloved furball can be a tricky and risky business.
-Spreading the word about this holiday is an excellent way to help pet parents become more aware and responsible to their pets’ needs.
+Spreading the word about this holiday is an excellent way to help pet parents become more aware and responsible about their pets’ needs.

-Yes, cats actually have their very own National Cat Health Month – it’s the month of February.
+Yes, cats actually have their very own National Cat Health Month – February.
 That’s just how special feline creatures are!
 It’s also acknowledged as National Spay / Neuter Month, as well as Pet Dental Health Month.

-Even though the entire month of February is dedicated to pet health, The Humane Society hosts an annual spaying-awareness campaign on the 27th of February.
+Even though the entire month of February is dedicated to pet health, The Humane Society hosts an annual spaying-awareness campaign on Feb.
+27.

-March is the special Poison Prevention Month.
-The week between the 18th and the 24th of March is the National Poison Prevention Week, but poison prevention campaigns run throughout the entire month.
-What’s more, the patron saint of cats also has a special holiday on the 17th of March.
+March is Poison Prevention Month.
+The week of March 18 – 24 is National Poison Prevention Week, but poison prevention campaigns run throughout the entire month.
+What’s more, the patron saint of cats also has a special holiday on March 17.

 You don’t really need a reason to hug your beloved feline friend.
-However, you can still celebrate the National Hug Your Cat Day with your furball.
-The holiday’s exact date varies – some claim it’s May 3rd, others May 30th, and some say it’s May 19.
+However, you can still celebrate National Hug Your Cat Day.
+The holiday’s exact date varies – some claim it’s May 3, others May 30, and some say it’s May.
 If you ask us, every single day should be a National Hug Your Cat Day!

 The ASPCA and the American Humane Association have proudly proclaimed June as the official Adopt a Shelter-Cat Month.
 Check out our list of the best cat shelters in the US when it comes to adopting feline furballs.